 Two days of rugby heaven, a whole week of fun

-Launched in February 2017, the Brisbane Global Rugby Tens brings the star players of all the Australian and New Zealand Super sides and four elite invitational teams from across the world (in 2017 the event featured Toulon, Samoa, the Blue Bulls and Panasonic Wild Knights) to compete over two days in a ten-players-per-side, ten-minutes per-half, knockout tournament.
+Launching in February 2017, the Brisbane Global Rugby Tens will see the star players of all ten Australian and New Zealand Super Rugby clubs and four elite invitational teams from across the world (in 2017 the event will feature Toulon, the Blue Bulls, Samoa and the Panasonic Wild Knights), compete over two days in a ten-players-per-side, ten-minutes per-half, knockout tournament.

-Held annually at Suncorp Stadium, Brisbane in February, the Brisbane Global Rugby Tens sees global rugby’s best clubs compete to claim their share of more than AU$1.6 million in prize money and participation fees.
+Held annually at Suncorp Stadium, Brisbane in February, the Brisbane Global Rugby Tens sees global rugby’s best clubs compete to claim their share of over AU$1.6 million in prize money and participation fees.

 Representing the ultimate in sports entertainment, with compelling on-field action further supplemented by a program of innovative entertainment initiatives in the days leading up to the event, the Brisbane Global Rugby Tens is a truly immersive event experience that no rugby fan should miss.

-- All the Australian and New Zealand Super Rugby clubs and four elite invitational teams compete (in 2017 the event featured Toulon, Samoa, the Blue Bulls, and Panasonic Wild Knights)
+- All ten Australian and New Zealand Super Rugby clubs and four elite invitational teams will compete (in 2017 the event will feature Toulon, the Bulls, Samoa and the Panasonic Wild Knights)

 - Ten-players-per-side, ten-minutes-per-half, knockout tournament